 Moving-Image-Arts is a collaborative short film festival created by artists/curators Gerda Cammaer, Pierre Tremblay and Devin Shears.
 This one-hour film festival is a juried showcase of short films and videos from around the world, taking place at the School of Image Arts, Ryerson University in Toronto, Canada.

-Independent short films and videos exploring the theme of LANDSCAPES.
+We are looking for independent short films and videos exploring the theme of MEMORY.

+Genres accepted: We except short films of any genre, but preference is given to experimental films and art videos.
 Work produced for a commercial purpose or within a commercial context is not eligible.
 Student films are welcome.